openpnp/openpnp/Setup-and-Calibration:-Feeders.md

   See [[ReferenceSlotAutoFeeder]]'s page for more information and help.

 * **ReferenceHeapFeeder**: is a high density feeder (around 3cm² for each part), that stores the parts loose in bins.
-Heavily used vision and reuires many moves, so it is very slow.
+Heavily uses vision and requires many moves, so it is very slow.

   See [[ReferenceHeapFeeder]]'s page for more information and help.